shankar-dh/Vertex-AI-Training-and-Serving/README.md

 - **Installing Dependencies**: Essential Python libraries such as `pandas`, `scikit-learn`, and `google-cloud-storage` are installed without caching to keep the image size small.
 - **Entry Point**: The container's entry point is set to run the training script, making the container executable as a stand-alone training job.

-This docker image is used to train the model in the Vertex AI Platform.
-This image is pushed to the Google Container Registry (GCR) and used in the Vertex AI Platform to train the model.
+The provided Docker image is purpose-built for training machine learning models on Google Cloud's [Vertex AI Platform](https://cloud.google.com/vertex-ai?hl=en).
+Vertex AI is an end-to-end platform that facilitates the development and deployment of ML models.
+It streamlines the ML workflow, from data analysis to model training and deployment, leveraging Google Cloud's scalable infrastructure.

+Upon pushing this Docker image to the Google Container Registry (GCR), it becomes accessible for Vertex AI to execute the model training at scale.
+The image contains the necessary environment setup, including all the dependencies and the `trainer/train.py` script, ensuring that the model training is consistent and reproducible.

 3. **Serving Code (`serve/predict.py`):**